silnrsi/font-akatab/documentation/source/productsite/features.md

 ## Using language system tags

-<p>Unfortunately, the UI needed to access the language-specific behavior is not yet present in many applications.
-LibreOffice and Microsoft Word 2016 support language-specific behavior for ???.
-Microsoft Word 2019, but not LibreOffice, supports language-specific behavior for ???.
-Neither application provides support for the ??? languages.
-Some Harfbuzz-based apps, e.g., XeTeX, can access language-specific behavior.
-In the past, it was not always possible to override language-specific behavior in cases where the language-specific variants were undesirable but, as of version ???, the font now supports this possibility.</p>
+Accessing language-specific features is done by using the language tags built into the font.
+For web pages, see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).
+In the following example, *class='akatab-R' lang='taq'* , the Akatab font is selected (as you have defined it) and the Tamasheq language is selected.
+Any alternate features defined for Tamasheq are displayed.

+Unfortunately, the UI needed to access the language-specific behavior is not yet present in many applications. </p>

 ### Language list

 #### Tamasheq (TAQ)

-<span class='affects'>Affects: U+2D30</span>

 Language                | Sample                       | Sample right-to-left         | Feature setting
 :--------------------- | :--------------------------- | :--------------------------- | :--------------